AdobeDocs/experience-manager-65.en/help/sites-administering/aem-as-portal.md

 ### Customizing the AEM portlet application {#customizing-the-aem-portlet-application}

 The provided AEM portlet application starts an OSGi container inside the web application just as AEM does.
-This architecture lets you make use of all the benefits of OSGi:
+This architecture lets you use all the benefits of OSGi:

 * Easy to update and extend
 * Provides hot updates of the portlet without any interaction of the portal server